scalinalx/Substackulous/memlog/troubleshooting_page_implementation.md

 - Authentication is handled via the AuthContext
 - The images should be placed in the public/images directory for proper rendering
 - A fixImagePaths function was implemented to ensure correct image path references
+- The troubleshooting content is now available through two entry points:
+  1. The sidebar link in dashboard (for logged-in users)
+  2. The red button in the FAQ section (for all users, including non-logged-in)

 ### Next Steps: